Sascha Meinrath: Career

 In 2004 Meinrath worked as a policy analyst for Free Press, a national media reform organization.
-In 2007 he moved to Washington, D.C., to become the Research Director of the Wireless Futures Program at the New America Foundation, launched the Open Technology Institute at New America Foundation in 2008, and became a Vice-President at New America and a co-founder of the Future of War Initiative.
-As the Palmer Chair in telecommunications at Pennsylvania State University, he has authored a study researching access to reliable broadband connection across the state.
+In 2007 he moved to Washington, D.C., to become the Research Director of the Wireless Futures Program at the New America Foundation.
+He launched the Open Technology Institute at New America Foundation in 2008, and became a Vice-President at New America and a co-founder of the Future of War Initiative.
+He is a professor at Pennsylvania State University.

-Open Technology Institute

 Meinrath launched the Open Technology Institute at the New America Foundation in 2008.
-The Open Technology Institute is based in Washington DC, but staff extend to both coasts of the United States as well as advisors and fellows in Europe.
-Major projects include Measurement Lab and Commotion Wireless.
-Newsweek highlighted the Open Technology Institute's efforts to develop open-source, low-cost community wireless networks, particularly in underserved areas.

-Measurement Lab

-Together with Google and a wide range of academics, researchers and institutions, Meinrath launched Measurement Lab (M-Lab), an open, distributed server platform for researchers to deploy Internet measurement tools founded in 2009.
-The project has grown to have 99 servers at two-dozen locations around the globe supporting a range of broadband and computer networking measurement tools.
-All the data collected by M-Lab is made available to the research community.